riyabisht/DS/4.graph/notes/main.md

 ## minimum spanning trees
 - MST - Minimum spanning Tree
-   - connected, undirected, weighted subgraph
+   - connected, undirected, +ve weighted subgraph
+   - used to find min weight set of edges that connects all of the vertices.
    - spanning tree with a weight less than or equal to the weight of every other spanning tree.
    - if 'n' nodes then n-1 edges

 - Applications of mst

   - Network design : lines that connects all your offices with a minimum total cost.
+  - telephone, electrical, hydraulic, TV cable, computer, road
   - Travelling saleperson problem, Steiner tree

 ### Kruskal Algorithm